 In 1913, the lighthouse sustained damage when the Alum Chine, a freighter loaded with dynamite, exploded and sank in twelve feet of water not far from the lighthouse.

 In 1924, the lighthouse is demolished, and an automatic light is installed on the remaining screwpile foundation.
-By 2015, the light on the old screwpile foundation is removed and a new light consisting of solar panels is built in the river to serve as the front light of Brewerton Range.
+By 2015, the light is removed from the old screwpile foundation and a new light consisting of solar panels is built in the river to serve as the front light of Brewerton Range.

 Assistant Keepers: T. B. Williams (1868 – 1869), Theodore Hamlin (1869), Ross Johnson (1869 – 1870), William R. Brown (1870), John Freeman (1870), Andrew J. Flemming (1870 – 1871), Hellen Isabella Waterworth (1871 – at least 1875), Thomas J. Waterworth (1876 – 1877), James M. Waterworth (1877 – 1882).